rejetto/hfs/config.md

 - `proxies` number of proxies between server and clients to be trusted about providing clients' IP addresses.
 Default is 0.
 - `delete_unfinished_uploads_after` should unfinished uploads be deleted after a number of seconds.
 0 for immediate, empty for never.
 Default is 1 day.
 - `favicon` path to file to be used as favicon.
 Default is none.
 - `force_https` redirect http traffic to https.
 Requires https to be working.
-Default is false.
+Default is true.
 - `force_lang` force translation for frontend.
 Default is none, meaning *let browser decide*.
 - `admin_net` net-mask specifying what addresses are allowed to access Admin-panel.
 Default is any.
 - `title` text displayed in the tab of your browser.
 Default is "File server".